Homework: the basics

 Create the right environment

 It’s a good idea to set up your child somewhere that has good light, air and enough space to spread out with books, pens and other resources.
+Younger children are more likely to work better in a family area like the kitchen table, whereas older children will most likely need their own quiet space.

 You could encourage children to do homework in family areas rather than bedrooms so that you can supervise and help more easily.